jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 You can then use the scaffolder plugin to generate new projects based on the template.
 The scaffolder plugin will create a new project in the `packages` directory with all the necessary configuration and best practices.

+---

-# Module 5 - Lab 4 - Everything as Code
+# Lab 4 - Everything as Code

 In this lab, we will show you how to use Everything as Code in Backstage. **Everything as Code** is a concept that allows you to define your infrastructure, configuration, and application code in a declarative way using code.